pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The common man is a fool."
 --H. L. Mencken

+"For every complex problem there is an answer that is clear, simple, and wrong."
+--H. L. Mencken

 "Born to multiply
 Born to gaze in to night skies
 All you want's one more Saturday